A progress report on Saudi Arabia’s arbitration-friendliness

 Independent commentators believe that the Saudi Arbitration Law includes several arbitration-friendly principles with ‘provisions of the new law that . . . will provide litigants with a viable arbitration alternative for their disputes in the Kingdom’.

-Article 8 of the Saudi Arbitration Law and article 2 of the accompanying Executive Regulationsstipulate that the competent court for the purposes of the Arbitration is the Court of Appeal.
-Furthermore, article 17 of the Executive Regulations ensures that the Supreme Court hears appeals regarding validity of arbitral awards.
+Article 8 of the Saudi Arbitration Law and article 2 of the accompanying Executive Regulations stipulate that the competent court for the purposes of arbitration is the Court of Appeal.
+Furthermore, article 17 of the Executive Regulations ensures that the Supreme Court hears appeals regarding the validity of arbitral awards.

 Critically, the Saudi judiciary, including its ongoing strategic engagement with the Saudi Centre for Commercial Arbitration (SCCA), continues to meaningfully invest in enhancing and broadening the judiciary’s considerable expertise in international arbitration.
 Further, the performance of the judiciary has garnered considerable recognition and praise from local and international law firms.

-The professional legal community in Saudi Arabia includes a network of highly experienced, sophisticated and independent local and international lawyers providing expertise to those doing business, litigating and arbitrating in Saudi Arabia and beyond.
-The Saudi Bar Association in 2019 launched the Saudi Accreditation Standards for Lawyers, describing it as a ‘set of processes endeavouring to set national legal profession standards meeting international best practices and maintaining a high level of professionalism’.
-Initiatives such as this are ensuring that Saudi lawyers will be competitive domestically and internationally – and will be effective as counsel in mediation and arbitration.
+The professional legal community in Saudi Arabia includes a network of highly experienced, sophisticated and independent local and international lawyers, providing expertise to those doing business, litigating and arbitrating in Saudi Arabia and beyond.
+In 2019, the Saudi Bar Association launched the Saudi Accreditation Standards for Lawyers, described as a ‘set of processes endeavouring to set national legal profession standards meeting international best practices and maintaining a high level of professionalism’.
+Initiatives such as this ensure that Saudi lawyers will be competitive domestically and internationally – and will be effective as counsel in mediation and arbitration.

-The SCCA Arab Moot Competition is a particularly impactful education initiative attracting Arabic speaking university students from across the Arab world and beyond.
-Now, in its third edition, there are 84 teams with 586 students and academics from 14 countries.
+The SCCA Arab Moot Competition is a particularly impactful education initiative, attracting Arabic speaking university students from across the Arab world and beyond.
+Now, in its fourth edition, there are 110 teams with 785 students and academics from 20 countries.
 With its focus on SCCA international standard clauses, rules, procedures and guides, this international competition is cultivating the next generation of international commercial arbitration experts.
 The Arab Moot Competition case drafting committee was chaired by Emirati arbitrator and mediator Fatima Balfaqeeh.

 Rights of representation